 Many employers who do identify mental health as a priority often struggle to find the resources they need to effectively create an open dialogue in the workplace.
 Mental Health at Work is trying to address this problem by providing an online portal full of online training resources.

 Using existing technology to educate people in all positions about symptoms of mental ill-health, and signposting those suffering to available support mechanisms is vital in helping people recognise mental health problems.
 This is an effective example of technology addressing mental-ill health in the workplace, but in reality, so much more can be done.
+Another example of technology used to address chronic pain or depressions is the use of LED light therapy.
+This kind of therapy can help in some cases, for example with seasonal affective disorders.

 The availability of live video technology, for instance, allows busy professionals to see a therapist at their convenience.
 Mynurva is one example of an online platform offering quick booking and flexible appointment times, so that those struggling with mental health issues have the ability to speak to a therapist outside of regular office hours and on weekends – all via a live video call that can be made on a smartphone, tablet or computer.